arfbllh/sort_list_tutorial_flutter/README.md

 ## Prequisites
 1. Basics of stateful and stateless widget
-2. List and Pair Data Structures
+2. List Data Structures
 3. ListView Widget
+4. DropDown Widget

 ## Project Setup
 For this project you can create a new project or a new file in your existing project.No other dependencies are required.